Anonscholar/anonscholar.github.io/_posts/2024-09-14-one-step-closer-an-infinite-apart.md

 ---
 This is the first post I am making on this website, and a quite heavy one --- atleast for me.
-I have been interested in olympiads for somewhat more than a year, though the time I have dedicated to serious prep is somewhat close to that.
+I have been interested in olympiads for somewhat more than a year, though the time I have dedicated to serious prep is somewhat less than that.

 I really like studying for both physics and math olympiads.
 A little bit of a rare sight, perhaps.
 I am not really a "main" in either.
 I enjoy both almost equally, there are of course some periods in